ninoNinkovic/LiveStamps/README.md

 ```
 ####Multiple Injection Flags:

-Stamps can easily accept multiple values/stamps to construct "super" stamps.
+Stamps can easily accept multiple values/stamps.
 All values are generated recursively so you can build sub dependencies as deep as you wish.

 **Various outputs of "mystamp" using different injection flags:**